archlinux/aur/README.md

 not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.
 #### Future Ideas/To-do
-* Command to get info about a security
 * Historical support -- 7d/28d profits
 * Different ways to sort "check all"
-* Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data
+* Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)
 * DEB/RPM package
 * List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls and portfolio distribution (tried to implement, but IEX API is unpredictable; wait for v2)
 * Make printouts pretty with ncurses??
-* Check without re-encrypting
+* Check without re-encrypting in case sigint
 * Make strip char work in place instead of allocing
-* Format prices with commas (locale)
+* Format prices with commas (set locale)